rpatil524/Community-Notebooks/Notebooks/How_to_make_a_heatmap_using_BigQuery.md

 make a correlation (or distance) matrix, and visualize that result in a heatmap.

-It’s also possible to compute the correlations *inside* BigQuery, which is a good use of the technology, but for simplicity’s sake, we’ll use R.
+It is also possible to compute the correlations *inside* BigQuery, which is a good use of the technology, but for simplicity’s sake, we will use R.

-These methods are commonly used in cancer data analysis (see practically all TCGA studies), but can be applied to any type of data.
+The methods are used in cancer data analysis (see practically all TCGA studies) but can apply to any data.
 Here we will be using TCGA gene expression data from two studies, KIRC (kidney cancer) and GBM (brain cancer).

-In this work, we’ll see if the two tissue types separate into clusters.
+In this work, we will see if the two tissue types separate into clusters.

 # Google Auth & Load packages